(AP Photo/Evan Vucci)

 Security concerns leave Afghan evacuees stuck in Balkan camp

-WASHINGTON (AP) — For some Afghans who were evacuated as their country fell to the Taliban last summer, the journey to the United States has stalled, and perhaps ended, at a sun-baked cluster of tents and temporary housing on an American base in the Balkans.
+Some Afghans who were evacuated from their country as it fell to the Taliban last summer have found their journey to the United States stalled at a cluster of tents and temporary housing at a military base in the Balkans.

 EXPLAINER: Can Pa.
 GOP candidate make voters re-register?